Section 8 (video game): Reception

 Section 8 received "average" reviews on all platforms according to the review aggregation website Metacritic.
 Though the PC version of the game is ranked slightly higher, a complaint common to both console and PC versions is the lack of server population.
 IGN praised the game for its multiplayer features and for its effective implementation of concepts drawn from the genre's history, but conceded that the game found itself "stumbling over some control and combat speedbumps".
 GamePro gave a similar review, highlighting the multiplayer nature of the game and describing it as "hardly worth a second glance" to the single-player.
 GameSpot also gave a somewhat positive review of the multiplayer, although criticism was directed towards the game's vehicles, with the opinion that the vehicles could have been more inspired.

 Sequel

 A sequel to Section 8 was made by TimeGate, titled Section 8: Prejudice.

 Unlike its predecessor, Prejudice is a digital download-only release.
-It was released for Xbox Live Arcade April 20, 2011, PC on May 4, and a PlayStation Network for Summer 2011 release.
+It was released for Xbox Live Arcade on April 20, 2011, PC on May 4, and a PlayStation Network in summer.